cgwire/zou/docs/index.md

 Enter it again:
 ```

-Then exit from the Postgres client console.
+Then, exit from the Postgres client console.

-Alternatively, if you want to set the password to avoid interactive prompts use :
+Alternatively, if you want to set the password to avoid interactive prompts, use:
 ```bash
 sudo -u postgres psql -U postgres -d postgres -c "alter user postgres with password 'mysecretpassword';"
 ```